The following problems are known and have a very high priority to get fixed:

 mysql> UPDATE tbl_name SET KEY=KEY+1,KEY=KEY+1;will update

-instead of with 1
+KEY with 2 instead of with 1.

 select * from temporary_table, temporary_table as t2;

-doesn't work with TEMPORARY
+RENAME doesn't work with TEMPORARY tables.

-differently if you are using
+DISTINCT differently if you are using

 'hidden' columns in a join or not.
 In a join, hidden columns are